 I like to find them on reduced produce for about 20 cents a pound.
 Definitely frugal, and I’m sticking to it.

-Since we are currently eating grain-free to explore a gluten sensitivity issue, and grains certainly are harder to digest and take more time to prepare than some other foods, I’m not sure where I stand on other grains.
+Since we are currently doing a grain-free elimination diet meal plan to explore a gluten sensitivity issue, and grains certainly are harder to digest and take more time to prepare than some other foods, I’m not sure where I stand on other grains.